Happy New Year!

-Mark Twain once wrote “The two most important days in your life are the day you are born…and the day you find out why.”
-Rather than resolving to lose five pounds or learn to speak Italian, perhaps this is the year to turn inward.
-My hope for each of you is to make the space in January to ask new questions that support your health and then abide in the answers.
-I hope that these answers will lead you to a life that is balanced, and at the same time, fulfilling and laced with gratitude for your many blessings.
+Mark Twain wrote, “The two most important days in your life are the day you are born…and the day you find out why.”
+My hope for each of you is to make the space in January to ask new questions and then abide in the answers.